-In the previous lecture notes, we showed to use def <algorithm>(<param_1>, <param_2>, ...) for implementing algorithms.
-As anticipated, we actually provided a mechanism for implementing functions in Python.
-Functions are a common feature of any programming language, since they provide a mechanism for listing a sequence of instructions (which implements an algorithm) under a particular name, so as to organise a block of reusable code to solve a particular computational problem.
+In the previous chapter, we showed to use def <func\name>(<parameter\1>, <parameter\2>, ...) for implementing algorithms.
+As anticipated, we provided a mechanism for implementing functions in Python.
+Functions are a common feature of any programming language.
+They provide a mechanism for listing a sequence of instructions (which implements an algorithm) under a particular name, to organise a block of reusable code to solve a particular computational problem.

 In Python, like in other programming languages, we can split functions into two different sets: built-in functions, and user-defined functions.
-Built-in functions are the ones that are made available by the programming language itself, and that can be reused for addressing a particular task on some values.
-For instance, the function len(), that can be used to count the items in a collection (e.g. how many characters are included in a string), or the constructor list(), that we will introduce in this lecture notes, are functions of this type.
-The other kind of functions, i.e. the user-defined ones (e.g. your algorithm), groups all the functions written by a user of the language for addressing some specific requirements or tasks that are not addressable by means of one built-in function directly.
-All the algorithms we have introduced in the past lecture notes comply with this latter kind of functions.
-In fact, they can be seen as user-defined functions.
+Built-in functions are the ones that are made available by the programming language itself.
+We can use them for addressing a particular task on some values.
+For instance, the function len() can be used to count the items in a collection (e.g. how many characters a string contains).
+The constructor list() that we will introduce in this chapter is used to create a new list object.
+All such functions are built-in functions.

+The other kind of functions are those defined by a user (e.g. the algorithms in the previous chapters).
+They refer to all the functions written by a user of the language for addressing some specific requirements or tasks that are not addressable using one built-in function directly.
+All the algorithms we have introduced in the previous chapter comply with this latter kind of functions.
+We, as users of Python, have defined them.

 All the functions, either built-in or user-defined, can be run.
-Some of those may be run without specifying any input values - e.g. the aforementioned constructor for lists - and return a new object of a specific kind.
-Others, instead, need to be run by specifying the necessary input values, such as len(string).
-One of the most used and important functions of this kind is $print(object_1)$, $object_2$, ...).
-This function is very useful since it allows one to print on screen a particular value (that can be referred by a variable).
+Some of those may be run without specifying any input values - e.g. the constructor mentioned above for lists - and return a new object of a specific kind.
+Others, instead, need to be run by specifying the necessary input values, such as len(<string>).
+One of the most used and important functions of this kind is print(<object\1>, <object\2>, ...).
+This function is handy since it allows one to print on screen a particular value (even when referred by a variable).